Bones50/FS25-Distribution-Redux/README.md

 34) Fixed productions with remaining produced products on an inactive line not being able to distribute.
 (8/8)
 35) Fixed DR settings being saved globally instead of per savegame.
 (8/8)
 36) Help Guide Updated (8/8)
-37) (NEW) Fixed a mod icompatability that was stopping fields from growing (9/8)
+37) Fixed a mod icompatability that was stopping fields from growing (9/8)
-38) (NEW) Additional fix for productions not supplying to markets when the line was inactive even if there was still stock in the production (9/8)
+38) Additional fix for productions not supplying to markets when the line was inactive even if there was still stock in the production (9/8)
-39) (NEW) Fix for DR settings not being saved the first time a fresh savegame was saved.(9/8)
+39) Fix for DR settings not being saved the first time a fresh savegame was saved.(9/8)

 Added
 1) Support added for the Grazing Pastures Mod